-Important: For International Wire Transfers, all States use the same routing number: 062005690
+Necessary: For International Wire Transfers, all States use the same routing number: 062005690

-An ABA routing number (also known as routing number or routing transit number) is a nine-digit number used for by local or international banks to determine specific financial institutions within the United States when making a transaction.
+An ABA routing number (also known as routing number or routing transit number) is a nine-digit number used by local or international banks to determine specific financial institutions within the United States when making a transaction.

 An ABA routing number is used for paper or check transfers.
 An ACH routing number is for electronic funds transfers or through online banking.
 Still, the ABA routing numbers and ACH routing numbers may be the same in some institutions, while they can also be different.

 IBAN stands for International Bank Account Number.
 You can use IBANs when making or receiving international payments.
 On the other hand, a SWIFT code would be a code that helps international banks identify the destination of wire transfers.

 You may contact Regions Bank customer service on the website for other Regions Bank banking products or procedures.
 You can do a branch visit.
 They will assist you with your online banking, checking, bills, direct deposits, payment, and other bank products.regions routing number